Football-Investigations/ThePepEffect/README.md

 ## Abstract
-This study examines how elite football has evolved since Pep Guardiola's arrival at Manchester City in 2016.
-Using data from the top five European leagues (2017/18–2024/25), we applied PCA for dimensionality reduction and t-SNE clustering to identify key style-related statistics and compare Manchester City's tactical evolution to other top teams.
-We investigate whether successful teams increasingly mirror Guardiola’s approach, analyzing the sustainability of dominant styles.
-Our findings aim to reveal whether modern football undergoes cyclical stylistic shifts and to what extent managers, players, and play styles shape the game’s evolution.
+This study examines the growing economic disparity in world football and its impact on competitive balance.
+While financial dominance has historically correlated with success, our analysis explores whether teams with smaller budgets can replicate elite performance through tactical efficiency.
+Using data from the top five European leagues (2017/18–2024/25), we applied regression analysis, PCA, and t-SNE clustering to assess team stylistic similarities and identify key performance indicators beyond financial expenditure.

+Our findings reveal that certain underfunded clubs have adopted play styles comparable to the most successful teams, demonstrating that high performance is not solely dictated by budget.
+Additionally, we analyze the crucial role of managerial philosophy in shaping a team’s identity, illustrating how tactical approaches evolve under different leadership.
+The study further investigates the rate at which football tactics evolve, highlighting the need for clubs to prioritize adaptability in player recruitment.

+By identifying trends in dominant play styles, managerial influence, and the sustainability of tactical systems, this research provides insight into how clubs can optimize performance within financial constraints.
+Our results challenge traditional assumptions about the correlation between spending power and success, suggesting that strategic planning and tactical cohesion are key to overachieving in modern football.

 ## Project Structure
 ```